Updated August 2018

 And although we don’t use it for indoor interviews, the Audio-Technica AT875R shotgun mic has a permanent place on top of our C100.
 It’s the shortest and best sounding on-camera shotgun you can get, and it especially goes well with this Rycote Softie for outdoor shooting, along with a super short XLR cable that stays out of your way.

 If you have to shoot an outdoor interview, there are many shotgun mics you can choose from that will do a similar job.
-New on the market is the Aputure Deity, which is quickly becoming an affordable favorite for many budget shooters.
-We look forward to trying one out this year.
+New on the market is the Deity S-Mic 2, which is an upgrade to the hugely successful Aputure Deity mic.
 Alternatively, we really like the Rode NTG8 long shotgun for outdoor interviews.

 Best Tripods and Monopods for Video

 Choosing a tripod is a topic that can (and should) be a long article unto itself.
 It goes back to the portability/quality continuum from earlier in this article.

 You can get a very cheap and super light tripod that might be a pain to use, or you could get the biggest and best tripod that is solid but a hassle to carry around, or you could get something in the middle.